rsyslog/liblognorm/doc/configuration.rst

 * **backslash** - a backslash is prepended to the quote character (e.g ``\"``)
 * **both** - both double and backslash escaping can happen and are supported

+Default is ``both``.

 Note that turning on ``backslash`` mode (or ``both``) has the side-effect that backslash escaping is enabled in general.
 This usually is what you want if this option is selected (e.g. otherwise you could no longer represent backslash).

+**NOTE**: this parameter also affects operation if quoting is **turned off**.
+That is somewhat counter-intuitive, but has traditionally been the case - which means we cannot change it.

 quoting.char.begin
 ~~~~~~~~~~~~~~~~~~